snastase/snastase.github.io/_pages/cv.md

 ## Invited talks
 ---

 **Nastase, S. A.** (2025, February). *Learning a shared linguistic space for transmitting our thoughts to others*.
+Invited talk at the Clinical Cognitive Computational Neuroscience Center with the York State Psychiatric Institute and Columbia University, New York, NY.

+**Nastase, S. A.** (2025, February). *Learning a shared linguistic space for transmitting our thoughts to others*.
 Invited talk at the Department of Psychology at Rutgers University, Newark, NJ.

 **Nastase, S. A.** (2025, January). *Models that "do" and models that don't*.
 Invited talk at the Department of Brain and Cognitive Sciences, University of Rochester, Rochester, NY.